mineiros-io/terraform-google-project-iam/README.md

   A list of IAM policy bindings.

   **You can accidentally lock yourself out of your project using this resource.
 Deleting a google_project_iam_policy removes access from anyone without organization-level access to the project.
 Proceed with caution.
-It's not recommended to use google_project_iam_policy with your provider project to avoid locking yourself out, and it should generally only be used with projects fully managed by Terraform.
-If you do use this resource, it is recommended to import the policy before applying the change.**
+It's not recommended to use `google_project_iam_policy` with your provider project to avoid locking yourself out, and it should generally only be used with projects fully managed by Terraform.
+If you do use this resource, it's recommended to import the policy before applying the change.**

   Example